Another Snow Day? Try These Tips to Keep Your Kids (and You!) Happy

 Don't dread a snow day, embrace it with one of these fun ideas.

-Yes, it’s March and spring flowers are popping up, but we are again bracing ourselves for a snow day.
+Whether the weather occurs in December or March (or even April some years!), snow days always start off with some level of excitement but often devolve into complaints of boredom, especially if you have two in a row!
 If you’ve had it with winter and are dreading another day stuck inside, try these ideas to make it manageable — and even fun!

 Before you begin, though, embrace the situation.
 If you turn your dread into happy anticipation, your attitude will determine the whole mood in your house.
 Get your kids involved in making a list of fun things to do during the snow day, and gather up your supplies tonight.